rb12345/gnuplot_i/README.md

 * Plotting of complex structures through the use of callbacks, see `gnuplot_plot_obj_xy` and `gnuplot_splot_obj`.
 * Contour plotting with `gnuplot_setstyle(handle, "lines")` and `gnuplot_contour_plot(handle, x, y, z, nx, ny, "title")`.

-If you have any questions or comments, these can be sent to robert.bradley@merton.oxon.org, or via my website (http://www.robert-bradley.co.uk).
+If you have any questions or comments, these can be sent to robert.bradley@merton.oxon.org, or via the [website](http://www.robert-bradley.co.uk).

 Examples